Rarioty/KMeansHadoop/README.md

 Launch the produced .jar file on hadoop with several arguments:

-inputPath: Filepath to a csv file containing some data in columns
+inputPath: Filepath to a csv file containing some data in columns <br />
-outPath: Filepath to the result file
+outPath: Filepath to the result file <br />
-k: The number of clusters for the K-Means algorithm
+k: The number of clusters for the K-Means algorithm <br />
 c: The column to analyse

 ## Licence